MultipleSclerosisMonitoring/2025_TF_Gait_BRK/Transformer/3kCV_SMOTE_dual-head/README.md

   Easily customize hyperparameters and data paths via `config.py`.

 - **Multiple Chunk Durations**
-  Trained on independent datasets created from 5s, 7s, 10s, and 15s time chunks—each with Standard and Robust scalers.
+  Trained on independent datasets created from 5s, 7s, 10s, and 15s time chunks each with Standard and Robust scalers.

 ---